Why Is My Neon Tetra Not Swimming? Shocking Causes And Solutions

 Why Does My Neon Tetra Swim in Circles?

 Neon tetras swim abnormally when they are sick.
 These fish will swim in circles when they do not feel well, making them twitch in the tank water.
-You might even view that the neon tetra is being more inactive and does not respond to food in such a case.
+You might even view the neon tetra as being more inactive and does not respond to food in such a case.

 How Can I Tell If My Neon Tetras Are Sick?